You’re no stranger to testosterone: it’s the primary muscle building hormone.

 It is a fat-burning, energy-boosting, muscle-enhancing wonder.
 If you have training goals of getting bigger, faster, and stronger, testosterone is the hormone that will help get you there.

 Naturally maximizing testosterone will help you get the strength and size that you’re looking for.

 The question is: Are you maximizing your testosterone production?
 Are you lifting the right way?
 How about eating the right way?
 Are you supplementing with natural testosterone boosting supplements?

 If you are skipping on compound movements and testosterone-fueling nutrition, then you are doing yourself and your lean muscle gains a great disservice.

 Let’s review how to go about living a lifestyle of natural testosterone maximization.

 Ever wonder why the classic lifts are called “the classics?”
 It’s simple: they worked really well back in the day, and they work just as well today.

 The classics are composed of compound exercises.
 These are the movements that activate and utilize the largest muscle groups, which are spread throughout several muscle groups at once.

-Exercises such as the squat, deadlift, and clean & press all give you the best bang for your buck.
+Exercises such as the squat, deadlift, and the clean and press all give you the best bang for your buck.
 You’ve seen plenty of guys and girls doing squats and deadlifts in the gym, but why are those compound exercises so important?

-Large compound movements like squats, bench press, deadlifts, etc., result in higher blood levels of anabolic hormones like Testosterone.
+Large compound movements like squats, bench press, and deadlifts result in higher blood levels of anabolic hormones like testosterone.